stfwi/duktape-cc/readme.md

 [https://github.com/svaarala/duktape](https://github.com/svaarala/duktape)).

-The set of templates in this repository facilitates embedding this ECMA script engine in C++ applications by providing
+The set of templates in this repository facilitates embedding the Duktape ECMA script engine into C++ applications by providing

   - a thin wrapper around the C-API of Duktape (`duktape::api` class),